eqNj/eqN-PD2-Filter/README.md

 A corrupted Annihilus will now always have a red name and a corrupted Annihilus with the +1 All Skills corruption will have an orange + in front of it's red name.
 Useful for drop trading.

-Thoroughly refined the unique items that notify on drop to further accomidate any possible niche use cases.
+Thoroughly refined the unique items that notify on drop to further accommodate any possible niche use cases.

-Thoroughly refined the runeword bases that show and/or notify on drop to further accomidate any possible niche use cases.
+Thoroughly refined the runeword bases that show and/or notify on drop to further accommodate any possible niche use cases.

 Ensured all new unique items added to the game in Season 5 will notify on drop and have a specialized aesthetic.